core-wg/core-problem-details/draft-ietf-core-problem-details.md

 registered for this case, keeping the old key backward and forward compatible.

+# Privacy Considerations {#privcons}

+Problem details may unintentionally disclose information.
+This can lead to both privacy and security problems.
+See {{seccons}} for more details that apply to both domains; particular attention needs to be given to unintentionally disclosing Personally Identifiable Information (PII).

 # Security Considerations {#seccons}

 The security and privacy considerations outlined in Section 5 of {{RFC7807}} apply in full.
+While these are phrased in terms of security considerations for new RFC 7807 problem types, they equally apply to the problem detail entry definitions used here {{sec-new-attributes}}; in summary: both when defining new detail entries, and when actually generating a Concise Problem Details data item, care needs to be taken that they do not leak sensitive information.
+Entities storing or forwarding Concise Problem Details data items need to consider whether this leads to information being transferred out of the context within which access to sensitive information was acceptable.
+See also {{ignore-unknown}} (the last paragraph of the introduction to that section).
+If privacy-sensitive information is obscured in some way in the problem details (e.g., by base64-encoding), this might lead to misclassification as non-sensitive.

 # IANA Considerations